Ezequiel Tovar Player Props: Rockies vs. Mets

-The Colorado Rockies, including Ezequiel Tovar (hitting .235 in his past 10 games, with two doubles, a home run, a walk and two RBI), battle starter Justin Verlander and the New York Mets at Coors Field, Saturday at 9:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar and his .438 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Tylor Megill and the New York Mets at Coors Field, Sunday at 3:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Mets.
+He had a one-hit performance in his previous game (1-for-2) against the Mets.

 Ezequiel Tovar Game Info & Props vs. the Mets